sthagen/matiaskorhonen-paper-age/README.md

 ## Limitations

 * The maximum input size is about 1.9 KiB as QR codes cannot encode arbitrarily large payloads
-* Only passphrase-based encryption is supported at the moment
+* Only passphrase-based encryption is supported

 ## Threat models and use cases